 - Physiologically, stopping alcohol causes anxiety.
 Your natural brain moderation has been affected by alcohol, and your brain is in recovery.
 And it will recover.

 The early days of sobriety can be very challenging, but you can get through them.
 With time and holistic support, it will get easier.
 Your body will heal, and you will build healthier coping habits that diminish the importance of alcohol in your life.
 You will feel better, armed with better coping practices than you had before.
-In addition to connecting with a Care Team we encourage you to join a free therapist-moderated support group.
+In addition to connecting with a Care Team we encourage you to join our free online alcohol support groups.
 Many others are experiencing this too.
 We’re in this together.

 If you believe you might be experiencing acute alcohol withdrawal, please contact your healthcare provider immediately and visit https://findtreatment.gov/ to find a location to get supervised detox near you.
 If this is a medical emergency, call 911.